Denis Daly (died 1791): Political career

-Daly was a friend of Henry Grattan, who had great respect for his political skills, and like him, sat in the Irish House of Commons.
+Daly was a friend of Henry Grattan, who had great respect for his political skills, and like him sat in the Irish House of Commons.
 Between 1767 and 1768, he was Member of Parliament for Galway Borough.
-Subsequently, he represented Galway County until 1790, and then again Galway Borough until 1792.
+Subsequently, he represented County Galway until 1790, and then Galway Borough again until 1792.
 In 1783, he was also elected for the latter constituency, but chose not to sit.
-He never held high Ministerial office but was appointed Muster Master General.
+He never held high ministerial office but was appointed Muster Master-General.
 He was a fine orator but did not often speak in Parliament; when he did it was usually from a carefully prepared script.

 Character

 He had a reputation for laziness, but he was intelligent, good-humoured, and a fine classical scholar.
 Grattan called him one of the best and brightest characters Ireland had ever produced, and said that his early death was a tragedy for his country.
 Grattan even suggested that Daly's wisdom and moderation, had he lived, might have prevented the Irish Rebellion of 1798.